NICMx/FORT-validator/docs/usage.md

 Fort stores the information necessary to serve these deltas in the cache. `--server.deltas.lifetime` is the number of validation cycles a delta will be preserved before being expired.

 If a router lags behind, to the point Fort has already deleted the deltas it needs to update the router's snapshot, Fort will have to fall back to fetch the entire latest snapshot instead.

+### `--server.max-rtr-version`

+- **Type:** Integer
+- **Availability:** `argv` and JSON
+- **Default:** 0
+- **Range:** [0, 2]

+Maximum RTR version the server will be willing to negotiate with RTR clients.

+RTRv0 is [RFC6810](https://datatracker.ietf.org/doc/html/rfc6810), RTRv1 is [RFC8210](https://datatracker.ietf.org/doc/html/rfc8210), and at time of writing, RTRv2 is [draft-ietf-sidrops-8210bis-26](https://datatracker.ietf.org/doc/html/draft-ietf-sidrops-8210bis-26).

+RTRv0 servers Prefix VRPs.
+RTRv1 adds Router Keys, and RTRv2 adds ASPAs.

+At present, this value defaults to v0 because Fort's validation [currently yields no router keys](https://github.com/NICMx/FORT-validator/issues/58), and the ASPA specification is still receiving updates.
+Fort 1.7.0.experimental's RTRv2 implementation is draft-ietf-sidrops-8210bis-25, not 26.

+The default value is expected to grow as the implementation matures.

 ### `--prometheus.port`